 Arch

-Arch Motorcycle Company, LLC is one of the unique American motorcycle companies in the USA (Hawthorne, California).
-Its founders are the owner of an auto-moto workshop – Gard Hollinger and Hollywood star – Keanu Reeves.
+Arch Motorcycle Company, LLC is one of the unique American motorcycle companies in the United States (Hawthorne, California).
+Its founders are Gard Hollinger, an auto-motorcycle shop owner, and Hollywood star Keanu Reeves.
 The meeting of two geniuses in different fields took place in 2007.
-And only in 2011 did it bore fruit – the idea of creating its motorcycle brand called Arch Motorcycle Company, LLC was realized.
-Infecting Hollinger with his idea of creating his vision of a two-wheeled Porsche 911 Reeves, he offered to fund.
-The prototype of the Arch actor was inspired by his own Harley, which led to the release of the first KRGT-1 in 2014.
-In 2017, 3 more models were added to it.
+It wasn’t until 2011 that the idea of creating its motorcycle brand, Arch Motorcycle Company, LLC, bore fruit.
+Infecting Hollinger with the idea of creating his vision of a two-wheeled Porsche 911, Reeves offered funding.
+The Arch actor was inspired by his own Harley to create a prototype, which led to the release of the first KRGT-1 in 2014.
+In 2017, 3 more models were added.

 ATK

-In 1980, ATK began its activities in the USA, founded by the gold medalist of the Grand Prix Horst Leitner, who moved from Austria to the US that year.
-After receiving its first order and funding from the Austrian Puch in 1985, Leitner named the company after the device patented that year – ATK, and began producing its first motorcycle.
-After its departure, the customer’s dealer network redeemed the 1987 Can-Am models, which provided ATK with direct orders and funding across North American.
-In the early 2000s, the company added ATV production and expanded by purchasing smaller bankrupt firms and merging with a Korean manufacturer.
+In 1980, ATK began operations in the United States.
+It was founded by Grand Prix gold medalist Horst Leitner, who moved from Austria to the U.S. that year.
+After receiving his first order and funding from the Austrian company Puch in 1985, Leitner named the company after the device he patented that year, the ATK, and began production of his first motorcycle.
+After he left, the dealer network bought back 1987 Can-Am models, which provided ATK with direct orders and financing throughout North America.
+In the early 2000s, the company added ATK production and expanded by buying smaller bankrupt companies and merging with a Korean manufacturer.

-After their first release, ATK motorcycles, which are distinguished by high reliability, safety, and interesting design, became the owners of the emblem, recognizable to all.
-Simple and laconic, meeting modern requirements, the emblem was an oval, in the free space of which the name of the brand was inscribed in lowercase letters with a traditional right slant.
-To increase recognition and ease of memorization, each letter had its color – red, white, and dark purple.
-At the same time, in various versions, the logo meets both the white letter T and its black counterpart.
+After its first release, ATK motorcycles, characterized by high reliability, safety, and distinctive design, became known for an emblem recognizable to all.
+Simple and concise, meeting modern requirements, the emblem was an oval in the free space in which the brand’s name was inscribed in lowercase letters with the traditional right slope.
+To increase recognition and ease of recall, each letter was assigned a color: red, white, or dark purple.
+At the same time, across different logo variants, both the white letter T and its black analog appear.

 Boss Hoss

-Boss Hoss of Dyersburg, Tennessee (USA) was distinguished by models with multi-cylinder and multi-displacement engines among American motorcycle manufacturers.
-The motorcycles were distinguished by their large size and visual sense of power and strength.
-The creator of the Monte Varna company created his first model in 1990 by installing a Muscle car engine in a motorcycle frame.
-After the appropriate processing, the technique received the recognition of motorcycle enthusiasts.
-At the moment, Boss Hoss has 20 model lines of such monsters and a trike to its credit.
-The brand’s production is exclusive.
+Among American motorcycle manufacturers, Boss Hoss from Dyersburg, Tennessee (USA), was distinguished by models with multi-cylinder and multi-diesel engines.
+The motorcycles were characterized by their large size and visual sense of power and strength.
+The creator of Monte Varna created his first model in 1990 by installing a Muscle car’s engine into the frame of a motorcycle.
+After the appropriate treatment, the technique was recognized by motorcycle enthusiasts; currently, thanks to Boss Hoss, there are 20 model lines of such monsters and tricycles.
+The brand’s products are exclusive.

-Brand recognition is not only due to the unique shape of its motorcycles.
-Due to its laconicism and simplicity of execution, the modern emblem also makes it easy to remember and recognize any series of the manufacturer.
-A small rectangular nameplate attached to the body of the motorcycle carries only the name of the company, made with the traditional right-angle lowercase script in a gradient steel gray color.
-The letters rest on a stylized plinth with the inscription Motorcycles in small print.
-The emblem creates the impression of massiveness and, at the same time, reliability, which is characteristic of all products of the motorcycle brand.
+The brand’s recognizability is not only due to the unique shape of its motorcycles.
+Thanks to the brevity and simplicity of execution, the modern emblem makes it easy to remember and recognize any manufacturer series.
+The small rectangular nameplate, mounted on the motorcycle’s body, bears only the company’s name in a traditional lowercase, gradient-steel-gray font.
+The letters rest on a stylized plinth bearing the inscription “Motorcycles” in small font.
+The emblem creates an impression of massiveness and reliability, which are characteristic of all motorcycle brand products.

 Cleveland CycleWerks

-Cleveland CycleWerks is a privately held small motorcycle company that designs and manufactures from Cleveland, Ohio.
-Its production collection is represented by cafe racers, bobbers, and retro-style motor vehicles.
-Founded in Scott Colosimo, Jarrod Strang, and Curtis Ray in 2009, the company was faced with local sourcing manufacturers for the required parts at reasonable prices.
-Only after the conclusion of contracts with manufacturers in China.
-Inexpensive, easy to repair, adjust and maintain, stylish motorcycles of the brand have become in demand among non-professionals.
+Cleveland CycleWerks is a privately owned small motorcycle company that designs and manufactures motorcycles in Cleveland, Ohio.
+Its production collection features café racers, bobbers, and retro-style motorcycles.
+Founded by Scott Colosimo, Jarrod Strang, and Curtis Ray in 2009, the company faced the challenge of finding local manufacturers of needed parts at affordable prices only after contracting with manufacturers in China.
+Inexpensive, easy to repair, customize, and maintain, the stylish motorcycles of this brand have become a favorite among non-professionals.

-The company’s logo represents some adherence to the emblems of classic European brands.
-The image of the shield in the background with a black and white outline and “lemon” filling of the interior space and the stylized image of the silhouette of an eagle with outstretched wings in front of the shield confirm this.
-Such elements symbolize a guarantee of protection and safety of equipment, as well as the opportunity to get the feeling of flight from using high-quality equipment from a proud brand.
-The interior of the eagle is made in white or black and is filled with the brand name.
-The tail area is occupied by the date of foundation of the brand – 2009.
-The name is made in lower case letters like Amboy Black by Parkinson.
+The company’s logo is a certain adherence to the emblems of classic European brands.
+This is confirmed by the image of a shield in the background with a black-and-white outline and “lemon” filling the interior space, and a stylized image of the silhouette of an eagle with outstretched wings in front of the shield.
+Such elements symbolize the assurance of equipment protection and safety, as well as the opportunity to experience a sense of flight with quality equipment from a proud brand.
+The inside of the eagle is in white or black and filled with the brand name.
+The date of the brand’s foundation, 2009, is placed in the tail area.
+The name is in lowercase letters, such as Amboy Black by Parkinson.

 Curtiss

-Curtiss Motorcycles is the new name of the established Confederate luxury motorcycle brand.
-The change in the direction of activity – the transition to the production of exotic street electric motorcycles was the reason for the renaming of the brand, which Matt Chambers – the founder, announced in 2017.
-Together with Zero Motorcycles, the re-born, but under the new name Curtiss Motorcycles, the company planned to begin producing the Hercules model at the companion’s production facilities.
-The new name is a tribute to the memory of the pilot and motorcyclist Glenn Curtiss.
+Curtiss Motorcycles is the new name of the established luxury motorcycle brand Confederate.
+A shift in focus to producing exotic electric street bikes was the reason for the brand’s renaming, which Matt Chambers, founder, announced in 2017.
+Together with Zero Motorcycles, the revitalized Curtiss Motorcycles, now under a new name, planned to start production of the Hercules model at the company’s production facilities.
+The new name is a tribute to pilot and motorcyclist Glenn Curtiss.

-The new company logo consists only of the graphically processed text of the company name.
-The lowercase font Automatic by Font Diner was chosen as a basis.
-Its graphics most closely reflect the spirit and principles of the company’s new strategy and corporate identity.
-All letters have acquired the smooth roundness characteristic of the wheels and the general symmetry.
-The last two rounded letters, “SS,” ensured a harmonious combination with the first “C,” creating a visual unity of the entire composition.
-Their diagonals evoke the original design of the brand’s motorcycle wheels, adding a modern “techno” effect.
+The company’s new logo consists only of the graphically rendered text of the company name.
+Font Diner’s Automatic lowercase font was chosen as the basis.
+Its graphics best reflect the spirit and principles of the company’s new strategy and corporate style.
+All letters have acquired the smooth, round, wheel-like characteristics.
+The last two rounded letters, “CC,” harmonized with the first “C,” creating visual unity in the composition.
+Their diagonals recall the original design of the brand’s motorcycle wheels, adding a modern “techno” effect.

 Fischer

-The most important new American motorcycle of 2006, the MRX 650, named by Motorcyclist magazine, was manufactured by Fischer Motor Company.
-The sports bike company founded by Daniel Fischer, a famous motorcycle racer in the 90s of the last century in Maryland, became the basis for his developments.
-He created a subsidiary design company EADS (Airbus), and invited Harley-Davidson and Michael Jordan Motorsports as contractors.
-Components were ordered from US sites.
-Fischer’s working concept was to provide adjustment and refinement of existing designs.
+The most significant new American motorcycle of 2006, the MRX 650, named by Motorcyclist magazine, was produced by Fischer Motor Company.
+The sportbike company was the basis for his designs, founded in Maryland by Daniel Fischer, a famous motorcycle racer of the 1990s.
+He created a subsidiary design company, EADS (Airbus), and invited Harley-Davidson and Michael Jordan Motorsports to be contractors.
+Components were ordered from American factories.
+Fisher’s working concept was to adjust and refine existing designs.
 In 2012, the strategy was revised, and production was halted.

-The brand formed its logo on the reflection of the company’s name, the name of its founder.
-The sign in the form of two letters, “F,” facing “back” to each other, created a visual perception of the shape of the motorcycle fairing.
-Made in two corporate colors – blue and red, they have evenly executed bevels of their edges towards the center, forming an acute lower corner, providing the required perception of the composition as a fairing.
-Depending on where it was placed, the emblem could have a yellow line in the background and the brand name text under the brand, in black, slanted lowercase.
+The brand designed its logo to reflect the company’s and its founder’s names.
+The mark in the form of two letters, “F,” facing “back” to each other, created a visual perception of the shape of the motorcycle fairing.
+Executed in two corporate colors, blue and red, they have evenly executed bevels on their edges to the center, forming a sharp lower corner and providing the necessary perception of the composition as a fairing.
+Depending on its placement, the emblem could have a yellow line in the background and the brand name in black, slanted lowercase, underneath.

 Janus

-2012 was the year of the emergence of a new motorcycle manufacturer in the USA, Indiana, combining the achievements of modern technology and the style of the twenties of the last century.
-It became the Janus Motorcycles brand, which created the Halcyon 50 moped, the serial production of which began in 2013.
-The founders of the company, Devin Biek, and Richard Worsham, who are admirers of vintage motorcycles, decided to create a unique symbiosis of the past and the present.
-Devin Biek owns a tuning company, which allowed him to apply his experience in a new direction.
-The neoclassical variant turned out to be promising.
-He interested not only collectors and retro lovers.
+In 2012, a new motorcycle manufacturer debuted in Indiana, United States, combining modern technology with the style of the 1920s.
+The Janus Motorcycles brand introduced the Halcyon 50 moped, with serial production beginning in 2013.
+The founders of the company, Devin Biek and Richard Worsham, who are fans of vintage motorcycles, decided to create a unique symbiosis of the past and present.
+Devin Biek owns a tuning company, which allowed him to apply his expertise in a new direction.
+The neoclassical variant proved promising.
+It interested not only collectors but also retro lovers.

-The company’s emblem is a sign in the form of two letters “J,” the first letter of the name, turned “backs” to each other.
-They create a visual form in the form of “M” – the symbol of the type of equipment produced.
-This group is framed by a laurel wreath, symbolizing the greatness of the strategy and the victoriousness of the realized idea.
-To the right of the sign – the text of the name, executed in large print, under which the inscription of the word Motorcycles is smaller, located above the line dividing it from the even smaller inscription – GOSHEN INDIANA.
-All symbols are made in a single monochrome color design.
-Depending on the placement of the logo, its composition can be black or white.
+The company’s emblem is a sign in the form of two letters, “J,” the first letter of the name, facing each other.
+They create a visual shape in the form of the letter “M” – a symbol of the type of equipment produced.
+This group is framed by a laurel wreath, symbolizing the strategy’s greatness and the realized idea’s victoriousness.
+To the right of the sign, the text of the name is made in a large font, under which the inscription of the word Motorcycles of smaller size, located above the line separating it from the even smaller inscription GOSHEN INDIANA.
+The entire symbolism is in a single monochrome color scheme.
+Depending on the logo’s placement, its composition can be black or white.

 MotoCzysz

-In 2009, professional American motorcycle racer and engineer Michael Czysz founded a zero-emission racing car company.
-The company was located in Portland, Oregon, and became the bearer of the founder’s name – MotoCzysz.
-In the same year, she teamed up with Bajaj Auto to create eco-friendly motorcycles, supposedly hybrid ones.
-Joining the Remy Electric Motors LLC association allowed the development and creation of an electric drive for ATVs.
-In 2013, the TT Zero Race electric motorcycle in this season’s TT races, driven by Michael Rutter, became the winner.
+In 2009, professional American motorcycle racer and engineer Michael Czysz founded a zero-emission racing car company based in Portland, Oregon, which took the founder’s name, MotoCzysz.
+That same year, it teamed up with Bajaj Auto to create eco-friendly motorcycles, presumably hybrids.
+Joining Remy Electric Motors LLC allowed it to design and build electric drives for ATVs.
+In 2013, an electric TT Zero Race motorcycle driven by Michael Rutter won the TT race.

-Like the technique itself, its emblem is distinguished by originality and impeccable design.
-The rounded rectangle in black and white has been finished in black.
-The number 1 is painted in white in its interior – a tribute to the prototype C1 engine and the first electric motorcycle – the E1pc.
-At the same time, the figure indicates both leaders in the production of this type of equipment and a demonstration of constant success.
-A white stripe extends from the figure to the right, breaking the rectangle.
-It is a symbol of the lifting of restrictions, the presence of a direct path in achieving the goal from the deadlock situation of using technologies harmful to the environment.
+Like the machinery, its emblem is characterized by originality and impeccable design.
+The rounded rectangle in black and white has a black finish.
+In its inner part, the number 1 is painted in white, a tribute to the C1 engine prototype and the first electric motorcycle, the E1pc.
+At the same time, the figure signifies both the leaders who developed this technology and the demonstration of continued success.
+From the figure to the right, breaking the rectangle stretches a white stripe.
+This is a symbol of the removal of restrictions and the existence of a direct path to achieving the goal, bypassing the dead end of using harmful environmental technologies.

 MTT

-Marine Turbine Technologies (MTT) is an American company that went down in the history of national bridge-building with the development of a unique motorcycle model – the Y2K Turbine Superbike.
-The Franklin, LA facility develops turbines for sea and river vessels and fire extinguishing systems.
-Based on their developments, the brand has created a bike equipped with a gas turbine engine.
-The technique has not received mass production and is assembled to order by hand for a specific application.
-Models with turbojet and turboshaft engines represent the products.
-An important feature of such engines is operating on various types of fuel – jet, kerosene, gasoline, diesel, biofuel.
+Marine Turbine Technologies (MTT) is an American company that made history in the domestic bridge-building industry by developing a unique motorcycle model, the Y2K Turbine Superbike.
+The Franklin, LA-based company develops turbines for marine and river vessels and fire suppression systems.
+The brand created a motorcycle equipped with a gas turbine engine based on their developments.
+The technique has not been put into serial production and is assembled to order by hand for a specific application.
+Models with turbojet and turboshaft engines are presented.
+An important feature of such engines is their ability to operate on different fuel types, including aviation, kerosene, gasoline, diesel, and biofuel.

-The brand has chosen a combined version for its emblem – a partial implementation of the emblem of the main production and a new branch.
-The logo is an abbreviation of the name – MTT, typed in lower case letters with a slant to the right and made in a bright scarlet attractive color.
-It is made against the background of a wheel, the core of which can be perceived both as spokes and as turbine blades.
-The edging of the entire badge is in bright yellow, and the wheel cover is in a gradient blue.
-The wheel’s shape demonstrates the moment of movement at high speed, which is facilitated by the change in circumference to the shape of an oval with a right tilt.
+The brand has chosen a combined variant for its emblem, a partial embodiment of both the main production and the new branch.
+The emblem is an abbreviation of the name MTT, typed in lowercase letters with a slight rightward slant, in bright scarlet.
+It is made on the background of a wheel, the core of which can be perceived in the form of spokes and turbine blades.
+The entire badge is bright yellow, while the wheel cover is gradient blue.
+The wheel’s shape demonstrates the momentum of traveling at high speed, as evidenced by the change in its circumference into a right-sloping oval.

 US Highland

-Oklahoma is the birthplace of the American motorcycle brand, US Highland.
-Its founder, Mats Malmberg, died in 2010 in a plane crash with the other two leaders.
-After that, the company was reoriented to a holding company managed by UHLN (OTCBB) (US Highlands Inc).
-The main products of the brand were motorcycles made according to individual customer specifications.
-The products were modular prefabricated units.
-The plans were to create a dealer network and the production of electric motorcycles, the engine in which was to be installed in the front wheel hub.
+Oklahoma is the birthplace of US Highland, an American motorcycle brand.
+Its founder, Mats Malmberg, died in 2010 in a plane crash along with two other executives.
+After that, the company was reorganized into a holding company under UHLN (OTCBB) (US Highlands Inc).
+The brand’s main products were motorcycles built to individual customer specifications.
+The products were prefabricated modular units.
+It was planned to create a dealer network and produce electric motorcycles, with the engine to be installed in the front wheel’s hub.

-For its emblem, the brand chose the original design of the sign in the form of an inverted shield inscribed in an inverted equilateral triangle.
-The basis was only the contours of the figures connected at the intersection and made in white.
+For its emblem, the brand chose an original design of the sign as an inverted shield inscribed within an inverted equilateral triangle.
+For the basis, only the contours of the figures connected at the intersection were used, and they were rendered in white.
 The inner space of the resulting single figure is made in black.
-In its central part, following the shape of the shield, yellow contours were created, creating the visual impression of a motorcycle fairing, in the center of which a stylized arrow was made in red.
-To the right and left of the sign, a yellow ribbon was depicted symmetrically, symbolizing the zigzag of the road.
-Almost centered in the foreground is the brand name, US Highland, in white.
+In the central part, repeating the shield shape, yellow contours were created, creating a visual impression of a motorcycle fairing, with a stylized red arrow at its center.
+To the right and left of the sign, a yellow ribbon symbolizing the road’s zigzag was symmetrically depicted.
+The brand name, US Highland, is almost centered in the white foreground.

 Z Electric Vehicles

-One of the leading green vehicle manufacturers is the Z Electric Vehicle Corporation (ZEV) of Morgantown, West Virginia.
-Its electric scooter products are assembled in the US and China.
-Manufacturing facilities are located in the US, Australia, and Vietnam.
-Today, among the mass-produced electric mobile equipment of a small class, ZEV scooters stand out as the fastest and most powerful.
-A large power reserve distinguishes them.
-Founded in 2006 by Darus Zehrbach Jr. Today, the brand has 19 model lines of electric scooters and prepared a line of electric sports motorcycles – MS.
+One of the leading manufacturers of “green” vehicles is Z Electric Vehicle Corporation (ZEV) from Morgantown, West Virginia.
+Its electric scooters are assembled in the United States and China.
+Production facilities are located in the United States, Australia, and Vietnam.
+Today, ZEV scooters stand out as the fastest and most powerful among commercially produced small-class electric vehicles.
+A large range of travel distinguishes them.
+Founded in 2006 by Darus Zerbach Jr., the brand has 19 model lines of electric scooters and has prepared a line of sporty electric motorcycles MS.

-The company logo demonstrates the effective application of modern technology, creativity, and a deep understanding of current features.
-The logo is simple and concise.
-Its accent element is the abbreviation – ZEV, applied in lower case with the strict alignment of spaces between letters, ensuring optimal visual perception of the text, its readability, and ease of memorization.
-The clarity of each letter, executed in a single color, makes it well perceived both on the surface of the motorcycle and on the printed matter or digital media.
-To the right of the title, a text focuses on an important feature of scooters – ELECTRIC.
-The small print aligned at the lower level with the main one does not interfere with the perception of the logo as a single harmoniously created composition.
+The company logo demonstrates the effective application of modern technologies, creativity, and a deep understanding of current features.
+The logo is simple and laconic.
+Its accent element is the abbreviation ZEV, set in lowercase with strict spacing between letters, which enhances visual perception, readability, and memorability.
+The clarity of each letter, executed in the same color, allows for a good perception of the motorcycle’s surface on printed materials or digital media.
+To the right of the header, the text emphasizes an important feature of scooters: ELECTRIC.
+The small font, aligned at a lower level with the main font, does not interfere with the perception of the logo as a single, harmoniously created composition.

 What motorbikes are made in the USA?